 Electronic Waste Warning

-This section shows you how to dispose of electronic waste and related items like cables, DVDs and more.
+This section shows you how to recycle old electronic devices and related items like cables, DVDs and more.

 What is Electronic Waste?